LouisvilleMetro/WazeCCPProcessor/README.md

 # WazeCCPProcessor

-Takes [Waze CCP](https://www.waze.com/ccp) data feed and processes it into a cloud database for querying, analysis, API hooks, and mapping.
+Takes the [Waze CCP](https://www.waze.com/ccp) data feed and processes it into a cloud database for querying, analysis, API hooks, and mapping.

 ## Overview